dotnet/AspNetCore.Docs/aspnet/tutorials/web-api-help-pages-using-swagger.rst

 Generating good documentation and help pages as a part of your Web API using `Swagger <a href="http://swagger.io/">`_ with the .NET Core implementation `Swashbuckle <a href="https://github.com/domaindrivendev/Ahoy">`_ is as easy as adding a couple of NuGet packages and modifying the Startup.cs.

 This tutorial builds on the sample on :doc:`first-web-api`.
+If you'd like to follow along, download the sample at https://github.com/aspnet/Docs/tree/master/aspnet/tutorials/first-web-api/sample.

 .. contents:: Sections:
   :local: